Melin y Borth

 The mill was built in 1816 by a prominent local family, the Paynters.
 The family originally came from Cornwall and moved to Amlwch in the second half of the 18th century.
 John Paynter was a corn merchant at the time, and after his death in 1843 his house (Maesllwyn) and business interests passed to his nephew John Wynne Paynter.

-The mill closed sometime in the early 20th century and was an empty shell by 1929.
+The 1911 census shows Griffith Prytherch living at Mona Mill, but he was listed as being a fruit dealer, presumably using the mill buildings as a warehouse to store fruit coming into the nearby harbour.
+In 1918 the mill and surrounding properties were auctioned off after the death of John Wynne Paynter.
+By 1929 the mill was an empty shell.
 The numerous buildings surrounding the mill during its working life also disappeared during this time.
 The land on which it stands is now owned by the Anglesey County Council, which has taken steps to halt its decline.

 See other images of this windmill at: